Blinue/Magpie/docs/Interact with Magpie programally.md

 ### Notes

-These properties are guaranteed to exist only after the scaling window has completed its initialization.
-Therefore, it's advisable to check whether the scaling window is visible before retrieving these properties, especially when obtaining the handle using the class name.
+These properties are only guaranteed to exist after the scaling window has completed its initialization.
+Therefore, it is advisable to check whether the scaling window is visible before retrieving these properties, especially when the window handle is obtained using the class name.

 ## How to Keep Magpie Scaling When Your Window Is in the Foreground